-Nogoonbaatar Eco Art Festival, the first of its kind in Mongolia, aims to change the critical situation of air pollution in the Ger District, notorious for heavy pollution through coal burning.
+Nogoonbaatar International Eco Art Festival, the first of its kind in Mongolia, aims to change the critical situation of air pollution in the Ger District in Ulaanbaatar, notorious for heavy pollution through coal burning.

-Nogoonbaatar ("Green Hero"), the first eco art festival in the country, hopes to change this critical situation.
-The festival is staged in the Ger District, notorious for heavy pollution through coal burning.
-Local artists, European artists-in-residence and environmental educators are using a people-to-people approach, developing art projects and events in community centres, schools and public spaces.
+Nogoonbaatar ("Green Hero"), the first eco art festival in the country, was organised with the aim to create awareness of the need to change this critical situation.
+The festival was staged in the Ger District, notorious for heavy pollution through coal burning.
+Local artists, European artists-in-residence and environmental educators used a people-to-people approach, developing art projects and events in community centres, schools and public spaces.

 From September until early November 2020, the curatorial team organized several trips to the Ger districts to understand the attitudes of the local community, logistics, to find potential places and people/community to partner with.
 Some findings:

 - Coal distribution points are quite busy and intriguing places;

 - Local residents do not easily collaborate, even some are reluctant, to improve their community;

 - Local government, public centres and schools were identified as the best partners;

 - Ger Hub Community Centre can collaborate with the festival.

 Painting competition for school children "Fresh Air & Blue Sky"

 One of the festival’s elements was a painting competition among primary school children to hear their voices on the prevention of air pollution.
 The twenty best graded paintings were selected, and the pupils will receive a prize.
 The painting competition gained visibility by placing large prints of some of the children’s works at several public areas of the Ger District and in bus stations.
 It should also lead to increased motivation among teachers at schools to organize more public awareness campaigns, together with school children, using artistic approaches.